travislondon/bridgepoint/doc-bridgepoint/review-minutes/9751_autocomplete_tests.rvm.md

 _- 08  min   KB   9       the reference says 2.1 but links to 2.3

-_- 09  min   KB   7.1     Reword the last sentence of the paragraph in section 7 to make it clear this is the path being taken.
+_- 09  min   bob   7.1     Reword the last sentence of the paragraph in section 7 to make it clear this is the path being taken.
 Make this "7.1 Promotion of testing - Leaving tests disabled"

 </pre>